mkasa/make_rep_database/README.md

 # make_rep_database

-program of detecting and clustering repeat sequences from reads.
+Program for detecting and clustering repeat sequences from whole-genome shotgun reads.

 ## Description